Newton D. Baker: Cleveland politics

 When Baker moved to Cleveland, his political sympathies belonged to the Democratic Party; he supported the so-called Gold Democrats and their platform of gold standard, free trade, and civil service reform.
 He built a successful legal career and became involved in local politics.
 He helped the Democratic candidate Tom L. Johnson to become the mayor of Cleveland, and under his mentorship started his own public career.
 Johnson was a passionate advocate of Georgist political progressivism.
 Baker became exposed to Johnson's politics and also became a Georgist.
 He assisted Johnson in his fights against city's utility monopolies, e.g., Cleveland Electric Railway Company owned by Mark Hanna, which made Baker popular among Clevelanders.

 After serving as city solicitor from 1901 to 1909, he became mayor of the city in 1911.
 As a city official, Baker's main interests were providing Cleveland with electricity (he built a municipal light plant), public transit reform, hospital improvement, and city beautification.
 He was a strong backer of Cleveland College, now a part of Case Western Reserve University.
-His crowning achievement as a mayor was the passage of the home rule amendment to Ohio's constitution, which was approved by voters in 1912.
+He and Augustus Raymond Hatton helped draft Ohio's home rule amendment.
+Its approval by voters in 1912 was Baker's crowning achievement as a mayor.
 It granted Cleveland a right to draw its own charter and conduct the city business without state interference.

 When Baker worked on Wilson's behalf at the Democratic National Convention in Baltimore in 1912, he was considered as a possible vice-presidential contender.
 He and Wilson had been acquaintances since they were both at Johns Hopkins in the 1890s, and Baker played a vital role during Wilson's Democratic nomination for president at the convention by securing votes from Ohio delegates.
 Wilson wanted to bring him to Washington D.C.
 Though offered the post twice, Baker declined to serve as United States Secretary of the Interior during President Wilson's first term.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Baker as the eigteenth-best American big-city mayor to have served between the years 1820 and 1993.
+A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Baker as the eighteenth-best American big-city mayor to have served between the years 1820 and 1993.

 In 1916, following his tenure as mayor of Cleveland, Baker and two other partners founded the law firm of BakerHostetler.